cioccarellia/billing-protector/README.md

 [![Min sdk](https://img.shields.io/badge/minsdk-14-yellow.svg)](https://github.com/AndreaCioccarelli/LogKit/blob/master/library/build.gradle)
 [![License](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/AndreaCioccarelli/BillingProtector/blob/master/LICENSE)

-BillingProtector is a robust and tiny Kotlin library, aiming to check the end-user device state & to secure purchases.
+BillingProtector is a robust and tiny library for Android, entirely written in Kotlin.
+Its main purpose is to check the end-user device state & to secure purchases.
 Its main purpose is to block a transition process if the application has been modified or patched, if the device environment is corrupted or if other suspicious condition is detected; it can also be used to prevent applications from being executed on an unprotected/insecure operative system, like Snapchat does for rooted devices.

 ## Backgrounding